xuankimtran/docs-1/pages/katalon-studio/docs/katalon-jenkins-pipeline-script.md

 </details>

-> You can find more command line options at [Command Syntax](https://docs.katalon.com/katalon-studio/docs/jenkins-docker-ubuntu.html#build-your-project).
+> You can find more command-line options at [Command Syntax](https://docs.katalon.com/katalon-studio/docs/jenkins-docker-ubuntu.html#build-your-project).

 4. After the configuration, click **Save**, then click **Build Now** to run the project.